Captain Morgan Original Spiced Rum

 4 large ice-cubes

-Mix in a tumbler with ice and enjoy
+Strain into a tumbler with more ice and enjoy.

 Captain’s Island Sunset